-Prom night masquerades allow students to dress up in prom outfits and matching masks in a variety of colors and textures.
+Prom night masquerades allow students to dress up in prom outfits (here’s some prom dress inspiration) and matching masks in a variety of colors and textures.
 Unless a theme is specified—like “Comic Book” or “Fairytales”—one is free to dress up in their prom best.
 As you progress further up the educational ladder, you’ll find that colleges, greek clubs, and the like also dabble in a bit of masquerade fun from time to time.

 These festivals are usually held at the end of the harvest season, mark the summer or winter solstice, or celebrate the coming of spring.
 They’re typically centered around a season and are festive events for small gatherings.
 In rare cases, an entire town might celebrate a harvest festival together and have a masquerade theme.
 They usually do not have any elaborate themes.
 A single color, or harvest colors, and other easily executable themes are generally in place.